aleknaui/genetic-sequence/README.md

 # genetic-sequence
-Python implementation of the game "Sequence" that uses genetic algorithms for CPU players.
+Python implementation of the game [Sequence](http://www.jaxgames.com/seq2.htm) that uses genetic algorithms for CPU players.

+This game uses my own python implementation of genetic algorithms, which can be found [here](https://github.com/aleknaui/py-genetic).